 For domestic enquiries, fill in our free planning permission enquiry form with details of your planned work.
 We will let you know if permission is needed and which forms to complete.
 If your enquiry is asking whether planning permission is likely to be granted for your proposal, this is part of our charged service.
-For our charged service, find out the information you need to submit and the fee.
+For our charged service, please see below.

 We will respond to your query within ten working days and advise if your proposal is permitted development or needs planning permission.